Our programs

 Simple Orchestration...It’s Component Parts Transposition...What Is It?

-Composing and Arranging With The Voice (Or Voices In Mind)
+Composing and Arranging with the Voice (Or Voices in Mind)

-Some General Hints For Vocal Arranging
+Some General Hints for Vocal Arranging

 Contents: